Beignet: Origins

-Variations of fried dough can be found across cuisines internationally; however, the origin of the term beignet is specifically French.
+Variations of fried dough can be found across cuisines internationally.
+However, the origin of the term beignet is specifically French.
 They were brought to New Orleans in the 18th century by French colonists, from "the old mother country", as well as by Acadians, and became a large part of home-style Creole cooking.

 Deep-fried yeast dough has been part of culinary tradition since at least the Middle Ages.
-The Spanish refer to this type of creation as "buelos", which likely shares etymology with the Celtic word for deep-fried yeast dough, "bigne".
+The Spanish refer to this type of creation as "buñuelos", which likely shares etymology with the Celtic word for deep-fried yeast dough, "bigne".